dougblack/dougblack.io/markdown/metaclasses.md

 This is a very strange concept if you're coming from a Java background, but if you think about it you'll quickly realize this makes sense.
-If you've ever spent time in the Python interpreter you've probably noticed you can set attirbutes on just about anything.
+If you've ever spent time in the Python interpreter you've probably noticed you can set attributes on just about anything.

     :::python
     >>> class Foo(object):